"So Delicious . . . It Rhymes"

 I had the honor of selling LA VALLE Italian Tomatoes, which, in my opinion, are unmatched in quality.
 The owners were a joy to work with, and their products are absolutely wonderful.
 Bravo!
 LA VALLE.

 Other fine companies I had the privilege of representing were Caesar's Pasta, with Ray Lodato and family; also, fantastic smoked salmon from Perona Farms in NJ; and my favorite Clam Chowder & Bisque from Chincoteague Seafood, working with Len Rubin.
 In Fundraising, I had the privilege of doing business with Jim Messina and Michael Gambuzza, from Ashley Farms Inc, located in Pompton Plains, NJ.
 In my opinion, Ashley Farms provides service at a level unmatched in the Fundraising business.
 And they do have fun!

 Also, since June 25th, 1999, I have operated and managed a State-Licensed Group-Home for disabled adults called Cheshire Home, here in Parsippany,NJ.
+Once again, I am blessed to have a wonderful boss, Executive Director George Zeitler.
 I admire Cheshire Home's concept of specialized care for young adults with physical disabilities, and I consider it a blessing, an honor and a privilege to be here, now in my 15th year!